aj852/HR-Data-Analytics/README.md

 - What is the gender breakdown in the company?
 - What is the age distribution vs Gender in the company?
 - Employee Distribution over time Spanning for 20 years?
-- Employee Distribution by first character by of the Name?
+- Employee Distribution by the first character of the Name?
 - What is the distribution of employees across different states?
 - How many employees work remotely vs Location in the company?
 ## Data Visualization: